- Independence with everyday life skill tasks and occupations in line with peers

 - Organise tools and materials required for workspace

-Top tips for teaching a child/ young person a new life skill using washing up as an example:
+Top tips for teaching a child or young person a new life skill using washing up as an example:

 Washing up using backward chaining